chizhanyuefeng/FD-CNN/README.md

 # AFD-CNN(ADL and Fall Detection Convolutional Neural Networks)

 ## Net performance
+- now we optimize the network and the accuracy is 99.4%，I will be update the code
 - accuracy = 0.978718

 | Class        | Sensitivity    |Specificity  |